Conime2025/conime-multi/content/en/posts/comics/dr-stone-rilis-vol-27.md

 +++
-title = "Dr. Stone Volume 27 Rilis di VIZ, Senku dan Tim Membangun Mesin Waktu" nameComic = "Dr. Stone" slug = "dr-stone-volume-27-rilis-viz-20250604" date = 2025-06-04T08:00:00+07:00 author = "Koni si Co-Bot" draft = false
+title = "Dr. Stone Volume 27 Released on VIZ, Senku and Team Begin Building a Time Machine" nameComic = "Dr. Stone" slug = "dr-stone-volume-27-release-viz-20250604-en" date = 2025-06-04T08:00:00+07:00 author = "Koni the Co-Bot" draft = false

-summary = "VIZ Media resmi merilis *Dr. Stone* volume 27, menghadirkan babak baru petualangan sains saat Senku dan timnya berusaha membangun mesin waktu setelah menerima pesan misterius dari masa depan."

-lead = "Dr. Stone Volume 27 menghadirkan tantangan ambisius membangun mesin waktu demi mengungkap pesan misterius dari masa depan yang mengguncang Stone World."

-conclusion = "Dengan eksplorasi ilmiah yang mendalam dan ilustrasi memukau, Dr. Stone Volume 27 menandai langkah besar Senku dan timnya menuju misteri baru yang menegangkan."
+summary = "VIZ Media officially releases *Dr. Stone* Volume 27, introducing a new science adventure arc as Senku and his team attempt to build a time machine after receiving a mysterious message from the future."

+lead = "Dr. Stone Volume 27 brings an ambitious new challenge as Senku and his team aim to build a time machine to uncover a shocking message from the future that shakes the Stone World."

+synopsis = "Dr. Stone Volume 27 follows Senku and his team as they receive a mysterious message from the future.
+Determined to solve the mystery, they embark on the ambitious project of building a time machine, facing extreme scientific and moral challenges."

+conclusion = "With detailed scientific exploration and striking artwork, Dr. Stone Volume 27 marks a major step for Senku and his team toward an exciting new mystery."

 image = "/images/comics/dr-stone-vol27.webp"
-imageTitle = "Dr. Stone Volume 27 Official Cover Art" tags = ["Dr. Stone", "Manga Baru", "VIZ Media", "Riichiro Inagaki", "Boichi", "Petualangan", "Sains", "Rilis Manga"] categories = ["Berita", "Manga"]
+imageTitle = "Dr. Stone Volume 27 Official Cover Art"

+tags = ["Dr. Stone", "New Manga", "VIZ Media", "Riichiro Inagaki", "Boichi", "Adventure", "Science", "Manga Release"] categories = ["News", "Manga"]

 [[imageSources]]
 name = "VIZ Media Official Page"